codewithnaman/PivotalCloudFoundryPractice/ServicesAndManiFests/README.md

 2. User provided service instances

 Services configuration like their access URLs and other properties passed to application using environment variables.
 When we bind a service to a application it's properties are set to Environment variables of container.
-When can connect to these backend services using these environment variables.
+We can connect to these backend services using these environment variables.
 We will see in hand-on how these properties are set and used by our applications.